itz-pradeep/learn_github_repo/README.md

-#This is a learning repo
+#This is a learning repo for learning the basics of GITHUB..
 HELLO Coders !
+New line added